velowander/human-activity-recognition/README.md

 This document is not self contained and relies upon documents from the original source publication for the original study motivation, measurement techniques, and naming conventions.
 Readers seeking detail on the original publication should see the source citation.

 ###Project requirements
-Create one R script called run_analysis.R that does the following.
+Create one R script called human-activity-recognition.R that does the following.

 1. Merges the training and the test sets to create one data set.
 - Extracts only the measurements on the mean and standard deviation for each measurement.